Home / Physics / Planck’s Constant

 The photoelectric effect refers to the emission of electrons from a surface when light falls on it.
 These electrons are, therefore, known as photoelectrons.
 The renowned physicist Albert Einstein tried to explain the effect in terms of the quantization of light.

-According to him, light energy is not transferred as a continuous wave but as packets of energy or quanta which are the same as the energy elements mentioned by Max Planck in his theory.
-The kinetic energy of the photoelectrons (E) is directly proportional to the frequency of the incident light (f), the constant of proportionality being nothing else but Planck’s constant.
-This postulate which was later verified experimentally gave way to the modern version of the Planck-Einstein relation.
+According to Einstein, light energy is not transferred as a continuous wave but as packets of energy or quanta, which are the same as the energy elements mentioned by Max Planck in his theory.
+The kinetic energy of the photoelectrons (E) is directly proportional to the frequency of the incident light (f), the constant of proportionality being nothing but Planck’s constant.
+This postulate, which was later verified experimentally, gave way to the modern version of the Planck-Einstein relation.

-He received the Nobel Prize in Physics in 1921 for his work.
-The work function for a particular metal, when substituted in the photoelectric equation, also allows the determination of Planck’s constant.
+He received the Nobel Prize in Physics in 1921 for his work on the Photoelectric Effect.
+When substituted in the photoelectric equation, the work function for a particular metal also allows the determination of Planck’s constant.
 The photoelectric equation is

 where f is the frequency of the incident light, ɸ is the work function, and Eis the maximum kinetic energy of the photoelectrons.
 The work function of a metal is the minimum energy required to emit an electron from a surface.

-Other than the multitude of significances cited above, it has provided scientists with an interesting and expanding research area.
-It has made theoretical physicists wonder what if the constant became zero at some point in time and space.
+Besides the many significances cited above, it has provided scientists with an interesting and expanding research area.
+It has made theoretical physicists wonder if the constant became zero at some point in time and space.
 What would be the consequences.
-Would it imply obvious destruction of quantization, giving rise to a continuous distribution of energy.
+Would it imply obvious destruction of quantization, giving rise to a continuous energy distribution.
 Then, at that point, quantum Physics would give way to classical Physics, defining the classical limit.
 With Planck’s constant, the possibilities are endless.
-There could be more to come in the near future.
+There could be more to come soon.

 1. your value for the Planck constant is wrong!